-- Leverage your social media platform to let people know that the first subscribers to your email list will get gifts or discounts from you.
+- Let people know that the first subscribers to your email list will get gifts or discounts from you.
 Ask for email addresses so that people can get in on the action.

 - If you have a blog, use it to broadcast an announcement about your store’s opening and add the subscription form to the post.
 Ask blogger friends to share your news, growing your subscriber base on your behalf.

 - Create a special plug on the store site.
 Read on below to find out how.

 5. Build an online store or add one to your existing site

 This is what it’s all about.
 You can create a store from scratch, or add a store to an existing site, or turn your Facebook page into a store.
 Even if you don’t have experience with programming or design, this process will not take you very long at all.

 You’ll need a temporary parked page design as a placeholder until your store is up and running.
 This is simply a pretty page that informs visitors that a cool shop will soon open up here.
 It ensures that the address of your website gets indexed in search engines and that there’s content there for people to interact with until the main event.

 But in getting to the page, a user should not see a 404 error — who wants to go back to a page that used to be a 404?
 Your parked page is like bait, enticing the viewer to return in the near future.

 You might place a subscription form there with an

 7. Take product pictures